acotis/holier-than-thou/README.md

 - `2025-03-01` — this has the same effect as `2025-03`.
 - `2025-03-31` — this considers all solutions that were submitted before the turn of midnight when it became 2025 March 31st.
 - `2025-04-01T18:25` — this considers all solutions that were submitted before the turn of the minute when it became 2025 April 1st at 18:25. **Note the "T" in the string.** This uses whatever time zone is used by code.golf's API, probably UTC or something.
-- `current moment` (the default value) — this considers all solutions that have ever been submitted, because all numerical dates compare as being less than the string `current moment` due to the fact that this string starts with a "c" which is greater than any ASCII digit.

 # Known bugs